Lesson video

 You'll find a copy in the additional materials.

-Now potentially, you might have had completely different perspectives and impressions of the person in the poem than the people around you.
+</v> Now potentially, you might have had completely different perspectives and impressions of the person in the poem than the people around you.

 And I think that's exactly what Armitage is saying.

-We can all get different impressions of people based on what we read about them or hear about them from different people.
+We can all get different impressions of people based what we read about them or hear about them from different people.

-And while you're listening, what I'd like you to do is try to write the poem down.
+So, now what I'd like you to do is listen to Armitage read poem, and while you're listening, what I'd like you to do is try to write the poem down.

-So watch Armitage read "Poem" now.
+So, watch Armitage read poem now.

-<v ->"And it you snowed and snow covered the drive,</v> he took a spade and tossed it to one side.
+<v ->And if it snowed and snow covered the drive,</v> he took a spade and tossed it to one side, and always took his daughter up at night, and slippered her the one time that she lied.

-And praised his wife for every meal she made, and once for laughing, punched her in the face.
+And every week he tipped up half his wage, and what he didn't spend each week he saved, and praised his wife for every meal she made, and once, for laughing, punched her in the face.

 Here's how they rated him when they looked back.

-</v> Now what I'd like you to do is compare your version of the poem with the poem in the additional materials and think about similar she copies are.
+</v> Now, what I'd like you to do is compare your version of a poem with the poem in the additional materials and think about how similar the copies are.

 So pause the video and compare your writing now.

-Welcome back, everyone.
+Welcome back everyone.

 So now for a quick check for understanding.